 Also, desalination facilities could potentially be used to transfer desalinated salt water from the coast inland into desert regions to green the areas.

 Once the desert is green, human settlers can follow and found villages and cities in the desert.
-Greening the desert will also be beneficial to combatting climate change.
+Greening the desert will also be beneficial to combating climate change.

 While deserts are about extremely hot climate, very cold areas can also be found on earth.